pulumi/pulumi-hugo/themes/default/content/blog/2022-03-31-go-generics-with-pulumi/index.md

 ### Creating our Components

-Now we need to provide a component that satifies this interface.
+Now we need to provide a component that satisfies this interface.
 So let's assume that we want to install nginx.
 First, we create a struct that contains fields for any points of configuration.
-For today's example, we'll just request the  version to be installed and a name; the name being used to ensure if the component is installed more than once it can be uniquely identified.
+For today's example, we'll just request the version to be installed and a name; the name being used to ensure if the component is installed more than once, it can be uniquely identified.

 ```go
 type Nginx struct {